Abzolute1/Auto_chess_bot/README.md

 1. Run the application: python src/gui.py

-2. Click "Open Browser" to launch Chrome
+2. Click "Open Browser" to launch Chrome **"Must use the browser from the GUI and have Chrome installed!"**

 3. Navigate to Chess.com or Lichess.org and select the appropriate option in the app